52nd International Film Festival of India

 The 52nd International Film Festival of India opened on 20 November 2021 with The King of All the World (El Rey de Todo El Mundo) by Carlos Saura in Goa.
-Like 51st edition this edition was also held in hybrid format, that combined online and face-to-face participation.
-BRICS Film Festival is being held alongside main festival, in which films from BRICS nations, namely Brazil, Russia, South Africa, China and India are showcased.
-These five countries are 'country of focus' in the 52nd edition of the festival.
+Like the 51st edition, this edition was held in a hybrid format which combined online and face-to-face participation.
+The BRICS Film Festival was held alongside main festival, in which films from BRICS nations, namely Brazil, Russia, South Africa, China and India were showcased.
+These five countries were 'the 'countries of focus' in the 52nd edition of the festival.